 10. Bad Luck

-Luck is where opportunity meets preparation but there are times when that opportunity is either delayed or not just coming, there may also be times when all the necessary preparations has been made and unforeseen circumstances beyond our control could result to business failure and we call it bad luck.
+Luck is where opportunity meets preparation but there are times when that opportunity is either delayed or not just coming, there may also be times when all the necessary preparations have been made and unforeseen circumstances beyond our control could result to business failure and we call it bad luck.